Glinojeck

-Glinojeck is a town in Poland, with 3,087 inhabitants (2004).
+Glinojeck is a town in north-central Poland, in the Ciechanów County, in Masovian Voivodeship, with 3,052 inhabitants (2006).

 History

 A sugar refinery was founded in Glinojeck in 1858.

-During the German occupation (World War II), disabled people from Glinojeck were murdered by the Germans in a massacre carried out in February 1940 in the nearby village of Ościsłowo.
+Following the German-Soviet invasion of Poland, which started World War II in September 1939, it was occupied by Germany until 1945.
+Disabled people from Glinojeck were murdered by the Germans in a massacre carried out in February 1940 in the nearby village of Ościsłowo.
+A local Polish policeman was murdered by the Russians in the Katyn massacre in 1940.